 Lieutenant Colonel John McCrae is best remembered for In Flanders Fields, probably the single best-known and popular English-language poem from “The War to End All Wars.”
 He died of pneumonia and cerebral meningitis while on active duty Flanders on January 28, 1918.

 He began his connection with the military becoming a gunner with the Number 2 Battery in Guelph in 1890, Quarter-Master Sergeant in 1891, Second Lieutenant in 1893 and Lieutenant in 1896.
-While attending the University of Toronto, he was a member of The Queen’s Own Rifles of Canada during which time he was promoted Captain.

 During the South African war John McCrae served with the Guelph contingent which became part of D Battery, Canadian Field Artillery.
 John McCrae resigned from the Artillery in 1904 after being promoted to Major.
 He was not involved with the military again until 1914.

 In August 4, 1914, Britain declared war on Germany.
 Canada, as a member of the British Empire, was automatically at war, and its citizens from all across the land responded quickly.
 Within three weeks, 45,000 Canadians had rushed to join up; John McCrae was among them.
 He was appointed brigade-surgeon to the First Brigade of the Canadian Forces Artillery with the rank of Major and second-in-command.
 Before his death he was promoted Lieutenant Colonel.